aiden-lee11/aiden-lee11/README.md

--  Hi, I’m @aiden-lee11 I am a freshman Computer Engineering student at Northwestern.
+-  Hi, I’m @aiden-lee11 I am a rising sophomore Computer Science student at Northwestern.

 <!---
 aiden-lee11/aiden-lee11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.